 - 15. Analytical capacity and capability is crucial for the ongoing development and refinement of reporting against the ICS System Level Outcomes Framework.
 The way in which we have worked together as a 'virtual' team to establish the reporting prototype has been successful but its effectiveness is limited by a number of constraints not within the control of the team.
 The main constraints were: - a.
 Timescales as the Outcomes Framework is to be turned around quickly but requires significant large scale change across the whole system; - b.
 Capacity as supporting the development of the Prototype was an 'add-on' to existing analytical teams work; - c.
-Mandate for the work and where it 'fits' with existing workload and deliverables; - d.
+Mandate for the work and where it 'fits' with existing workload and deliverables: - d.
 Leadership and support given individuals are effectively working outside of their organisational team.

-- 17. At the 12 July ICS Board a paper regarding a system wide strategy for data, analytics, intelligence and digital technology (DAIT) for health and care in Nottingham and Nottinghamshire will also be received.
+- 16. As a consequence, not as many measures are included in the prototype as originally envisaged, but the significant amount of work and time dedicated to get to this stage cannot be undervalued.
+These constraints have been discussed at length at the Population Health / Population Health Management Steering Group as part of the agreed governance for this work and discussions continue.
+To operationalise the System Level Outcomes Framework and deliver against the proposed reporting schedule at future Board meetings the analytical capacity required cannot be underestimated.
+The identification of dedicated sustainable analytical capacity is essential to ensure the continued development of the prototype and subsequent maintenance. - 17.
+At the 12 July ICS Board a paper regarding a system wide strategy for data, analytics, intelligence and digital technology (DAIT) for health and care in Nottingham and Nottinghamshire will also be received.
 The continued development and refinement of the reporting prototype for the System Level Outcomes Framework is within the scope of this system wide strategy, however this work will need to be completed over a number of months to develop solutions to effectively and efficiently identify and secure long term sustainable capacity and a successful infrastructure to work across organisational teams within the ICS.
 Therefore, an analytics capacity task and finish group has been established to help resolve some of the challenges the system is currently facing, and will be used to help strengthen and refine the working approach used so far to develop the Framework reporting prototype.
 However, it should be noted this may not resolve all the issues in the short term while a longer term approach is identified. - 18.
 Further engagement with ICPs is also needed to consider and agree how to practically embed the Framework and analytical capacity across the emerging system as a means of tracking success for their populations.
 We also need to work more closely with our ICPs to consider and be informed by them how ICP priorities might be shaped by, and aligned to, the achievement of the Outcomes Framework ambitions.
 This engagement will need to extend to and be replicated with Primary Care Networks.